 Current conservation efforts include:

-Wildlife Rehabilitation: Alouatta Sanctuary sets aside space for the rehabilitation of wildlife in need.
-In particular, we focus on the rehabilitation of mantled howler monkeys.
+Alouatta Sanctuary sets aside space for the rehabilitation of all wildlife in need.
+However, we focus on the rehabilitation of mantled howler monkeys.
 Mantled howler monkeys fill a very important role in tropical ecosystems, but they do not thrive in captivity, and prove extremely difficult to rehabilitate.
 As a result, we are one of the only options available to orphaned or injured howler monkeys here in Panama.
+The majority of our howler monkeys have been confiscated from the pet trade by Panama's Autoridad Nacional del Ambiente.
+While many adult animals can be released relatively quickly, infant and juvenile animals require 2-3 year training programs to wean them off human contact and to ensure that they are able to find food, travel comfortably through the canopy, and socialize normally.

 If you are a visitor interested in assisting in these efforts during your vacation, consider our conservation clinics .
 We also offer a limited number of internships & volunteer opportunities for those interested in longer stays or careers in wildlife conservation.